section-engineering-education/engineering-education/articles/integrating-graphql-api-in-a-django-application/index.md

 GraphQL is a query language with a powerful type system that can be used to define an API's data structures.
 The GraphQL Schema is used to represent this information.

-The schema is a contract between the client and the server that describes how the client can acquire access to the database.
+A schema is a contract between the client and the server that describes how the client can acquire access to the database.

 You'll need to add a Schema, Object Types, and a view function that receives the GraphQL queries to be able to perform GraphQL queries in your web application.